Winnie the Pooh's Home Run Derby

-Winnie the Pooh's Home Run Derby is a 2007 baseball video game developed by Walt Disney Japan.
+is a 2007 baseball video game developed by Walt Disney Japan.
 The Adobe Flash–based browser game was first published online at the site DisneyGames.jp, then by Yahoo!
 Japan at its Yahoo!
 Kids portal.
 Later, an English translation became available at disney.com.

 The player controls Disney's Winnie the Pooh as a batter in a home run derby contest.
 Pooh steps up to the plate against eight characters from the Winnie the Pooh franchise as pitchers, culminating in the final boss: Christopher Robin.
 The player advances by hitting a certain number of balls thrown by each pitcher past the outer bounds of the field.
 In 2012 and 2013, the game became a viral phenomenon hit because of its extreme difficulty, especially considering its target audience of young children.

 Gameplay

 The game plays as a typical home run derby, where most aspects of baseball are stripped away in favor of the simple aspect of being pitched baseballs with the goal of hitting home runs.
 The player controls Winnie the Pooh, using the computer mouse to position him and his baseball bat, and clicking to swing the bat.
 The game contains eight stages, each with a different Winnie the Pooh series character pitching the ball, each with different type of ways to throw the ball and increasing difficulty.
 The goal of the game is to hit the target number of home runs in each round.
 Points are earned for performance, and may be used to purchase upgrades for their speed (which allows the player to move towards the ball more quickly), contact (which makes it easier and more forgiving for the player to hit the ball) and strength (which sends the ball further when hit) as they earn points throughout the stages.